-“That’s when I knew things had to change,” Harrell said.
+“That’s when I knew things had to change,” shares Harrell.
 “I did not want my child to grow up not knowing me.
 My wife and I decided that I would quit my job, although I didn’t have another job offer.”

-While Harrell described feeling stressed about leaving his job, there was also a sense of relief because he believed better times were ahead.
+While Harrell was stressed about leaving his job, he also felt a sense of relief because he believed better times were ahead.
 Fast forward more than 20 years, and daughters Alyssa and Emily will be the first to tell you that their relationship with their father is special.

-“I think one of the big things people love about coming to our house is hanging out with my dad,” Alyssa said.
+“I think one of the big things people love about coming to our house is hanging out with my dad,” Alyssa say.
 “More times than I can count, guys would come over, but they weren’t really here to see me or my sister.
 They were looking for my dad.
 He is a smart person and they can talk with him.
-He doesn’t tell them that their mistakes are ok.
-He encourages them to do better.
-He isn’t their bud, yet they open up to him and he doesn’t judge them.”
+He doesn’t tell them that their mistakes are ok and he encourages them to do better.
+Although he isn’t their bud, they open up to him and he doesn’t judge them.”

-Their dad instilled in them that the Lord wanted them to live a meaningful and impactful life and it is completely unnecessary for them to get involved in compromising situations.
+Their dad instilled in them that the Lord wanted them to live a meaningful and impactful life.
+He also taught them the importance of staying away from compromising situations.

-“Both of our parents gave us boundaries,” Alyssa said.
+“Both of our parents gave us boundaries,” Alyssa says.
 “I know that was a good thing.
 We have friends who are jealous of our relationship with our dad.”

-Harrell has no regrets about the career moves he made to be home with his girls.
+Harrell has no regrets about making career moves to be home with his girls.
 While some dads work hard and think they have earned the right to play golf on Saturday, Harrell believes he has earned the right to raise his children and that should be his main focus.

-Here are a few things Harrell would suggest to dads who are just getting started:
+Here are a few things Harrell suggests to fellow dads: